marioebros/marioebros/README.md

 <br>
 <h2 align="center">Introduction</h2>

     I'm Mario!
-A self-taught software developer with 1 year of experience coding and building applications and around 10 years as a professional        musician.
+A self-taught software developer with 1 year of experience coding and building applications.

+    - 10 years as a professional trombonist, recording engineer, and private teacher.

     I'm currently looking to make the transition from an Email Copywriter to a software developer role.